An interpolating particle method for the Vlasov-Poisson equation: Conclusion

 We have presented a particle method using meshfree interpolation of arbitrary high order and investigated numerically, whether the good convergence behaviour from RKHS theory carries over to the case of the fully non-linear Vlasov-Poisson equation in the $d=1$ case.

 In contrast to conventional particle methods like PIC or SPH, our method does not need a remapping strategy to avoid numerical noise.
-Furthermore, as interpolation with Wendland-kernels is stable with arbitrary high convergence order, our method needs significantly fewer particles to achieve the same accuracy as classical particle methods.
+Furthermore, as interpolation with Wendland kernels is stable with arbitrary high convergence order, our method needs significantly fewer particles to achieve the same accuracy as classical particle methods.
 The downside is that our method struggles with steep gradients, which naturally appear in solutions of the Vlasov--Poisson equation.
 To resolve them correctly, any interpolation method needs high resolution, irrespective of the convergence order of the method.
 Similar problems can be observed with higher order Eulerian Vlasov solvers.
-Steep gradients lead to overshoots in the numerical solution, which violate the positivity and $f(t,x,v) \le \Vert f_0\Vert_{L^\infty}$ constraints, making the solution unphysical.
-Thus, the straight-forward use of high-order kernels only has a positive impact on accuracy with high enough resolutions in comparison to lower-order kernels.
+Steep gradients lead to overshoots.
+However, while negative values of $f$ do not make any physical sense, their effect on the quantities $\rho$ and $E$ seems to be limited.

 The ill-conditioning of the kernel matrices is a well-known problem and its solution is an ongoing research topic in the RKHS community.
 This limits the particle numbers for the direct method.
-In case of the Vlasov--Poisson equation, however, this problem can be bypassed by using piece-wise interpolants instead.
-Our simulations have illustrated that this approach does in fact result in efficient and high order accurate schemes.
+In case of the Vlasov--Poisson equation, however, this problem can to some extend be bypassed by using piece-wise interpolants instead.
+Our simulations have illustrated that this approach does in fact result in efficient Lagrangian schemes, albeit with convergence orders that are lower than those of the direct approach.

-To summarise, the presented particle method offers a good compromise between the stability and high accuracy of purely Eulerian methods on the one hand and speed and hyperbolicity of classical particle methods on the other hand, while avoiding the inherent numerical noise of the latter.
-RKHS-theory offers a straight-forward interpolation scheme which does not depend on the dimension and of the underlying problem and thus is well-suited for an extension to the $d=2,3$ cases of the Vlasov--Poisson equation.
+To summarise, at least in the one-dimensional case, the presented PW method offers a good compromise between the stability and high accuracy of purely Eulerian methods on the one hand and speed and hyperbolicity of classical particle methods on the other hand, while avoiding the inherent numerical noise of the latter.

-In the future we plan on extending our scheme to the higher dimensional cases of the Vlasov--Poisson equation.
-To this end we are also trying to further address the ill-conditioning with methods like multigrid-interpolation or approximate cardinal functions.
-Furthermore, we are looking at ways to reliably resolve the steep gradients, by, e.g., adding further particles in time where filaments appear.
+It is unclear whether the piecewise approach is suitable for higher dimensions, for which we expect reduced efficiency as larger local systems need to be solved.
+On the other hand, we believe that the piece-wise approach could prove to be beneficial for stellar dynamics, where particles tend cluster more stronlgy, and could thus provide \enquote{auto-adaptation}.
+These points require further investigation.